Friday, Oct. 4 – Sunday, Oct. 6, 2024

 It is a beautiful facility on a Minnesota lake, only 1-1.5 hours away from the Twin Cities!
-Besides having lovely dorm rooms for each family with private bathrooms, the camp has a game room, swimming pool, outdoor sporting facilities, walking trails, fire pits, a dining hall and chapel for families to eat and pray together.
+Beside having dorm rooms for each family, most with private bathrooms, the camp has a game room, swimming pool, outdoor sporting facilities, walking trails, fire pits, a dining hall and chapel for families to eat and pray together.
 Because it is a camp for children with disabilities, everything is accessible!

 While most of the participating families come from Orthodox churches in the Twin Cities, we have attendees from Duluth, Rochester…near and far!

 All are welcome!
 However, parents have told us that it is more relaxing once the kids are preschool aged or older.
 We listened to that feedback and have planned activities for kids 4 years and older.
 The last few years, we have had a great group of elementary, middle and high school kids.

 How much time do we spend in workshops?